Welcome to the dHL ‘Tips for Teachers’ Page!

 If you have any questions or require assistance at any time, please contact us.

-First and foremost it is the classroom teacher’s responsibility to ensure that students have permission to appear on camera during a video conference.
-Although these sessions are not typically recorded, screenshots and video clips may be taken by the classroom teacher and/or the expert to share and celebrate the experience with others online.
+It is the classroom teacher’s responsibility to ensure that students have permission to appear on camera during a video conference.
+Although these sessions are not recorded, experts have the ability to see and interact with students during a virtual program.
 Please refer to your School Board’s Administrative Procedures/ Policies with regards to internet use, social media use, photographing/ videotaping of students, etc. We do offer an information letter that you can adapt and send home to families explaining why and how students will be connecting with experts using Digital Human Library.
 Please note this is not a permission form, however the letter invites parents to contact you if they have any questions or concerns.

 There are a number of things to consider when planning for a video conference.
 For example, how will the format of the video conference (presentation, Q&A, demonstration, activity…) or the live streaming event inform your classroom set up?
 Will students gather around a computer, or will the Expert be projected on a SMARTBoard or big screen?
 Where will students stand or sit so they can be seen and heard?
 Please refer to the Teacher Checklist to help you plan your program!

 Although some connections between the curriculum and dHL Experts might be obvious (Art = Artist), if you take some time to search dHL you might be surprised who you find (Art = Robotic Art Teacher)?!
 With this in mind, searching dHL by keyword(s) is the best way to connect with the right Experts.

 Contacting dHL Experts – Let the Collaboration Begin